wookdev/munged-org/_posts/2022-02-19-apple-needs-to-give-a-shit-about-their-ebook-store.md

 date: 2022-02-19 12:00:00 -0500

 ---
 I'm sure there are going be some fan-boi apologists out there that will say "but Apple doesn't put these in themselves."
-I say: "fuck you, Apple either cares of it doesn't, and it doesn't look like they do."
+I say: "fuck that, Apple either cares or it doesn't, and it doesn't look like they do."

 What Am I Talking About?
 Two things: series, and sorting.